mez/opencl_by_example/README.md

 -

 ### Why OpenCL?
-I actually started working and learning CUDA first, but I do my work with a macair late 2012 model; I quickly realized I couldn't run my CUDA code.
+I actually started learning CUDA for GPGPU first, but since I do my work with a macair late 2012 model; I quickly realized I couldn't run CUDA code.
 My machine has an Intel HD 4000, I know, it sucks, but still usuable!
 My search on how to best make use of it led me to OpenCL.

 My interests with OpenCL is primarly motivated by my interests in Deep Learning.